django-oscar/django-oscar-api/docs/source/usage/settings.rst

 Default: ``True``

-Useful in production websites wehere you want to make sure that admin users can't access the API (they can read/write anything which is exposed by the API)
+Useful in production websites wehere you want to make sure that admin users can't access the API (they can read/write anything which is exposed by the API).

 Serializer settings